 Brann the lconoclast

 A FEW CHAPTERS

 A Pilgrimage to Perdition Mankind's Mock-Modesty Is Civilization A Sham?
 Is Civilization A Sham?

+Speaking of Gall

+A Sacred Leg Show

+Satan Loosed for a Season

+Potiphar's Wife

+A Voice from the Grave

+The Mouth of Hell

+The American Middle Man

+A Disgrace to Civilization

+Some Cheerful Liars

-Speaking of Gall A Sacred Leg Show Satan Loosed for a Senson Potiphar's Wife A Voice from the Grave The Mouth of Hell The American Middle Man A Disgress to Civilization A Disgrace to Civilization Some Cheerful Liars From the Gods to the Gutter The Children of Poverty The Children of Poverty Balaam's Ass The Woman Thou Gavest Me Evolution of Revolution Driven to the Devil The Seven Vials of Wrath Adam and Eve The Professional Beformer Face Journalism Fake Journalism Rainbow Chasers A Social Swim A Social Swim The Law of Love A Prize Idiot of the Earth The Typical American Town Glory of the New Garter Coining Blood Into Boodle The Footlights Favorites Hunting for a Husband The Deadly Parallel Theo Shalt Not The Old Maids Auction The Old Maids Auction The Old Maids Auction The Age of Consent The A. P. A. Idlocy Atheists and Ignorance The Beauteous Rebecca Cupid vs. Christ and hundreds of others treating on every subject you can think of.
+From the Gods to the Gutton From the Gods to the Gutter The Children of Poverty Balaam's Ass The Woman Thou Gayest Me Evolution of Revolution Driven to the Devil The Seven Vials of Wrath Adam and Eve The Professional Reformer Fake Journalism Rainbow Chasers A Social Swim The Law of Love A Prize Idiot of the Earth A Prize Idiot of the Earth

+The Typical American Town

+Glory of the New Garter

+Coining Blood Into Boodle

+The Footlights Favorites

+Hunting for a Husband

+The Deadly Parallel

+Thou Shalt Not

+The Old Maids Auction

+The Age of Consent

+The A. P. A. Idiocy

+Atheists and Ignorance

+The Beauteous Rebecca

+Cupid vs. Christ The Beauteous Rebecca Cupid vs. Christ and hundreds of others treating on every subject you can think of.

 He Made the World Blush for Shame!

 Upon the stage of a complacent world stepped Brann the Iconoclast.
 He gazed upon the great god Greed whose slightest bidding sent a million slaves scurrying on his nefarious errands.
-He viewed the gilded effigy of Virtue erected by the behind the painted scenes and saw the squalid misery of the helpless-looked into hearts of men and saw a nest of lies . . . then he drew aside the curtain of convention and revealed an orgy of sin .....
-And the heart of Brann grew bitter, and into his eye crept the red fires of wrath . . . . then, as the blinding flash of light-ning, as the rending crash of thunder, Brann struck-struck with the pent-up fury of a demon, struck with the ruthless purpose of an avenging angel.
+He viewed the gilded effigy of Virtue erected by the guilty in token of their innocence.
+He peered behind the painted scenes and saw the squalid misery of the helpless-looked into hearts of men and saw a nest of lies . . . then he drew aside the curtain of convention and revealed an orgy of sin And the heart of Brann grew bitter, and into his eye crept the red fires of wrath then, as the blinding flash of light-ning, as the rending crash of thunder, Brann struck-struck with the pent-up fury of a demon, struck with the ruthless purpose of an avenging angel.
 The white heat of his passion consumed like fire-devoured the tawdry trappings of tinsel. and the false draperies of Virtue fell in ashes. ...
 Above the fiery ruins, above the blackened wreckage, the resplendent figure of Truth stood revealed in blinding nakedness.

-BRANN the ICONOCLAST

-Those who knew Brann, the Iconoclast-those tens of thousands who read his writings in the dim past-will hail this announcement with unbounded enthusiasm.
-For to them Brann needs no introduc-tion.
+BRANN the ICONOCLAST Those who knew Brann, the Iconoclast-those tens of thousands who read his writings in the dim past-will hail this announcement with unbounded enthusiasm.
+For to them Brann needs no introduction.
 No one who has ever read a single paragraph of Brann's will ever forget his wizardry of words, his unflinching courage, his magic of expression.
 Heretofore only two small volumes of Brann's writings were available.
 Thousands clamored for them-and then wrote the publishers for more.
 Alas, the balance of Brann's writings seemed lost.
 But recently the entire recorded writings of Brann, the Iconoclast, were uncovered in his old home at Waco, Texas.
 And now they have been placed in 12 handsome volumes-3800 pages.
 Brann lives again.
 His flaming spirit will again startle the world.